 His works have been shown internationally, including the Museum of Modern Art of Buenos Aires (Mamba), Buenos Aires, Argentina; Metropolitan Art Preview Buenos Aires-Berlin, Berlin, Germany; Centro Hipermediático Experimental Latinoamericano (cheLA), Buenos Aires, Argentina; Collections and Archives, Mess Hall, Chicago, IL; Gallery 400, Chicago, IL; Centro Cultural Borges, Buenos Aires, Argentina; Albany Underground Artists – Athletic Annex Exhibition, Albany, NY; Center for PostNatural History, PA; SIGGRAPH 2012, Los Angeles, CA; Sachaka Gallery, Tarapoto, Perú; 14th Biennial Symposium for Arts and Technology, CT; Currents 2014 - The Santa Fe International New Media Festival, NM.

 Borsani holds a MFA in Electronic Arts from the Rensselaer Polytechnic Institute in Troy, New York and a MFA in Electronic Visualization from the School of Art and Design of the University of Illinois at Chicago.
 He received a BA in Audiovisual Design from the School of Architecture, Design and Urbanism of the University of Buenos Aires.

 He has taught at the University of Buenos Aires in the Audiovisual Design Program, at the Rensselaer Polytechnic Institute in the Electronic Arts Program and at the Creative Computation Program, Meadows School of the Arts, Southern Methodist University.

-He is currently faculty at the New Media Art Program within the College of Visual Arts and Design, University of North Texas.
+He is currently living and working in North Texas and is faculty at the New Media Art Program within the College of Visual Arts and Design, University of North Texas.